-Reports and publications from the Surgeon General are widely respected for their evidence-based approach to our nation’s most urgent public health issues.
-These influential documents bring together the expertise of scientific, medical, and public health professionals nationwide on a wide variety of topics, from the opioid and e-cigarette crises to disease prevention, breastfeeding, and oral health.
+Reports and other publications from the Surgeon General are widely respected for their evidence-based approach to our nation’s most urgent public health issues.
+These influential documents bring together the expertise of scientific, medical, and public health professionals nationwide on a wide variety of topics, from the opioid and e-cigarette crises to health misinformation, disease prevention, breastfeeding, and oral health.

 Reports of the Surgeon General on the adverse health consequences of smoking triggered nationwide efforts to prevent tobacco use.
 Reports and other publications on HIV/AIDS, mental health, substance use disorders, nutrition, and violence—to name but a few—have heightened America's awareness and focused action on critical public health issues, and continue to generate major public health initiatives.